Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Health**: You gain maximum hit points equal to half your hit dice.

-**Madness**: Whenever you are concentrating on a spell, you can choose to enter a st  x    ate of madness.
+**Madness**: Whenever you are concentrating on a spell, you can choose to enter a state of madness.
 While in this state you get a +3 modifier to concentration checks and your spells deal 1d6 additional force damage.
 If you loose concentration while in this state you gain a long term madness until you finish a long rest.

 ---